QuadReal Property Group: QuadReal Acquires Realstar Residential Operating Platform in UK and Ireland, Expanding Presences in BTR and Student Living

 Transaction reflects evolution of the QuadReal and Realstar partnership

-QuadReal Property Group ("QuadReal"), a global real estate investment, development and operating company announced today that it has fully acquired the UNCLE brand in the UK and Europe as well as Realstar's UK&I residential operating platform, which will be re-named.
+LONDON, Sept.
+16, 2025 /PRNewswire/ -- QuadReal Property Group Limited Partnership ("QuadReal"), a global real estate investment, development and operating company announced today that it has fully acquired the UNCLE brand in the UK and Europe as well as Realstar's UK&I residential operating platform, which will be re-named.

 The transaction consolidates the operating company under QuadReal.
 Ryan Prince will remain as CEO for the next 12 months.
 Following this transition period, he will move to the role of non-executive Chairman.
 The current team will remain to expand the business.